SharePoint/sp-dev-docs/docs/solution-guidance/Office-365-development-patterns-and-practices-solution-guidance.md

 title: Office 365 development and SharePoint patterns and practices solution guidance ms.date: 11/03/2017
 ---
-# Office 365 development and SharePoint patterns and practices solution guidance
+# Solution guidance

-The Office 365 Developer and SharePoint Patterns and Practices (PnP) initiative provides samples and documentation to help you to implement typical customizations for Office 365 or for SharePoint (Online and on-premises) based on your functional requirements.
+This section provides more insights and details based on scenarios and functional requirements.

 _**Applies to:** Office 365 | SharePoint 2016 | SharePoint 2013 | SharePoint Online_